The Surinam Toad: A Strange Amphibian From South America

 Development of the Eggs

-Over a period of about twenty four hours the eggs sink into the female’s skin, which swells up to surround them.
-A covering forms over the eggs and for a while the presence of the babies is hidden.
+Over a period of about twenty-four hours, the eggs sink into the female’s skin.
+The skin swells up to surround them.
+A covering forms over the eggs, which hides the presence of the babies.
 The baby toads take three to four months to develop.

 As the babies grow, their activity in the female's skin becomes more and more noticeable.
 Once the youngsters reach a certain size, the skin "bubbles" as the babies move.

 Eventually the young toads emerge from their chambers, leaving holes in their mother's skin.
 They snap at food as soon as they're released.
 The female sheds her damaged skin after the babies leave and grows a new skin layer for the next breeding season.